AyushSinghRawat-hub/Bitcoin-Mining-Simulator/README.md

 Wait for the script to finish running.
 The output will indicate whether the block was mined successfully and show the resulting hash value, as well as the time taken to mine the block
 # Contributing
 Contributions are welcome!
 If you notice a bug or have an idea for a new feature, feel free to open an issue or submit  pull request.
+# Disclaimer
+This code is a basic implementation of a Bitcoin mining simulator and does not involve actual mining or the Bitcoin network.